webpack/webpack.js.org/src/content/concepts/configuration.md

 - import other files via `require(...)`
 - use utilities on npm via `require(...)`
-- use JavaScript control flow expressions, e.g. the `?:` operator
+- use JavaScript for the control flow of expressions, e.g. the `?:` operator
 - use constants or variables for often used values
-- write and execute functions to generate a part of the configuration
+- write and execute functions to generate the configuration files

 Use these features when appropriate.